 Eidelman was pretty much the last composer to create significant new music for the Klingons — until this year’s Star Trek into Darkness, that is.

-The next four films all featured the cast of The Next Generation, including Worf, and three of the films had music by Goldsmith, who basically recycled the Klingon theme that he had written for the first film way, way back in 1979.
-The one non-Goldsmith score among the lot was the score that Dennis McCarthy wrote for Star Trek: Generations (1994) — and even though that film featured Klingon villains in addition to the heroic Worf, McCarthy’s music is more concerned with following the action beats than suggesting any sort of cultural distinctiveness.
+The four films that followed The Undiscovered Country all featured the cast of The Next Generation, including the Klingon officer Worf, and three of the films had music by Goldsmith, who basically recycled the Klingon theme that he had written for the first film way, way back in 1979.
+The one non-Goldsmith score among the lot was written by Dennis McCarthy for Star Trek: Generations (1994) — and even though that film featured Klingon villains in addition to Worf, McCarthy was more concerned with following the action beats than suggesting any sort of cultural distinctiveness.

 I have not yet had a chance to see the new film for myself, so I can’t comment on how the music matches the action or anything like that, but Giacchino discussed his work on the score in a recent episode of Movies on the Radio, which you can listen to below.
 Host David Garland starts asking Giacchino about the Klingon track, titled ‘The Kronos Wartet’, at the 32:28 mark, and the track itself begins at the 35:39 mark: